jshi31/csc249tracking/README.md

 # Part2.
 Implement the DCF tracker (40pt)

-The process of how DCF is used for visual tracking is given in the tutorial.
+The process of how DCF is used for visual tracking is given in the [DCFtracker tutorial](https://github.com/jshi31/csc249tracking/blob/master/DCFtracker_tutorial.pdf).
 Now you are required to implement the DCF tracker based on our provided code.

 ## Requirements